lemlac/mulem/docs/reference.md

 Destructuring works in loop variables.

 ```
-loop (x, y, z) in listOfTuples:
+loop (x, y, z) in listOfTuples then
     print("{x}, {y}, {z}")
 ```

 Pattern matching works.
 All patterns must have fallbacks. *(See [Pattern Fallback](#pattern-fallbacks).)* This is because if you have an array/iterator of enums, it would be hard to determine if they're all a particular pattern.
 This ensures any mismatches are handled inside the loop.

 ```
-loop Pattern(opt x) in listOfPatterns:
+loop Pattern(opt x) in listOfPatterns then
     if x is Some(x):
         print("Found match: {x}")
 ```

-This can be combined with `then opt` to automatically skip when there's a mismatch.
+This can be combined with `opt` to automatically skip when there's a mismatch.

 ```
-loop Pattern(opt x) in listOfPatterns then opt:    -- Add `then opt` to the end of the loop's subject.
+loop Pattern(opt x) in listOfPatterns then opt    -- Add `opt` to the end of the loop's opening line.
     print("Found match: {x?}")                     -- If `x` is None, the loop skips to the next iteration
 ```